jamesadewara/jamesadewara/README.md

 ## About

-I'm a Cloud DevOps Engineer in training at **AltSchool Africa**, focused on building secure, scalable, and automated cloud infrastructure.
+I'm a Cloud DevOps Engineer currently completing my SIWES internship at **Access Bank** as a DevOps Engineer, alongside my training at **AltSchool Africa**.
 My work spans AWS, Kubernetes, Terraform, and CI/CD pipelines — and I write about it too.

 I've shipped production-grade infrastructure across real projects: multi-service EKS clusters, serverless architectures, containerized deployment pipelines, and secure private-subnet deployments with Ansible automation.
 I also build the applications that run on that infrastructure, which means I understand both sides of a deployment.

-Currently seeking a **SIWES 2026 internship** where I can contribute to cloud infrastructure, DevOps, or platform engineering work.

 ---